News

 Here is a recording of my conversation with Samuel Bak:

-This spring is shaping up to be quite busy, for performances of my other operas.
-The song Matzoh Brei is being sung in numerous productions of the multi-composer opera THE LUNCHBOX PROJECT, performed by Reimagining Opera for Kids.
+This spring was quite busy for performances of my other operas.
+My song "Matzoh Brei" was sung in numerous productions of the multi-composer opera THE LUNCHBOX PROJECT, performed by Reimagining Opera for Kids in Bloomington, IN.

 Looking ahead to Summer 2026. my TWO LATIN DANCES (trumpet version) is on the repertoire list for the final round of the Collegiate Solo Competition of the Schwob Brass Festival.
 The tuba version is on the repertoire list for the Teupha Rising Artist Solo Competition as well as the 2026 ITEA South Central Regional Tuba Euphonium Conference's Artist Solo Tuba Competition and the Leonard Falcone Competition.